flowersbeyond/TestOracleDebugging/README.txt

 Fault_localization
 `-input
-  `-1,2,...,7: coverage matrix for all Siemens Test Suite program variants.
+  `-1,2,...,8: coverage matrix for all Siemens Test Suite program variants (1-7) and grep variants (8).
-  `-8        : coverage matrix for grep variants.
-  `-mapping  : mapping relation from numbers to different Siemens programs.
+    `-difference.txt: difference between this version of variant and its corresponding correct version `-flanswer      : the fault localization answer of this variat `-mapping  : mapping relation from numbers to different Siemens programs.